tkiat/my-writings-public/blog/philosophy/lifestyle/on-def-vegan.md

 This doesn't make sense from the ethical perspective as a dead animal is, just like plants, not anymore a sentient being, and eating it, in this case, doesn't promote the meat industry.
 Eating the meat, while not unethical, is even more ethical than wasting it away because that is a more efficient use of resources.

-Another example here is that it is not unethical to use animal parts that may cause harm to them.
-I also find it not unethical to wear a second-hand leather suit and keep it secretly with you without advertising.
+Another example here is that it is not unethical to use abandoned animal parts.
+I also cannot find how wearing a second-hand leather suit while keeping it secretly with you without advertising can be unethical.

 ## A Proper Definition Should Have a Clear Link to Its Basis
 Many vegans just follow rules and abstain from using animal products no matter what and this is an excellent practice.
 But, I fail to find the supported basis here of why we should do that.
 The elimination of animal exploitation is certainly not a basis for not eating meat as seen in the earlier wild pig example.